jundalisay/spblist/content/en/research/descartes/body/part-04.md

 if one cuts one’s foot or one’s hand, one does not thereby impede the blood in the leg, or in the arm.

 I will add here just three examples of the division, the growth, and the joining of these tiny channels.
-There was no doubt at the beginning only a single tube, which carried the spirits in a straight line from the heart to the brain, but the tracheal artery, through which the respiratory air passes, is formed later (so I shall say more in its proper place), and the air  that it contains having more force to rise following this straight line than does the blood that comes from the heart, this tube came to be divided into two branches, namely, what are called the ‘carotid’ arteries.
-The two veins called the ‘spermatic’ veins were embedded in the vena cava, each as low as the other, at the time of their first formation, but the agitation of the aorta, when the liver and the vena cava are turned to the right side, is the reason why the spot where the left spermatic vein was embedded is raised gradually as far as the emulgent vessel while that on the right remains unchanged; just as, on the other hand, as a result of the same cause, the vein called the ‘adipose’, of the left kidney, is raised from the emulgent vessel, where it was first, to the trunk of the vena cava, while the expansion of the liver causes the right one to be lowered.
+There was no doubt at the beginning only a single tube, which carried the spirits in a straight line from the heart to the brain, but the tracheal artery, through which the respiratory air passes, is formed later (so I shall say more in its proper place), and the air that it contains having more force to rise following this straight line than does the blood that comes from the heart, this tube came to be divided into two branches, namely, what are called the ‘carotid’ arteries.

+The 2 veins called the ‘spermatic’ veins were embedded in the vena cava, each as low as the other, at the time of their first formation, but the agitation of the aorta, when the liver and the vena cava are turned to the right side, is the reason why the spot where the left spermatic vein was embedded is raised gradually as far as the emulgent vessel while that on the right remains unchanged; just as, on the other hand, as a result of the same cause, the vein called the ‘adipose’, of the left kidney, is raised from the emulgent vessel, where it was first, to the trunk of the vena cava, while the expansion of the liver causes the right one to be lowered.
 I mean what I say when I tell you that this is something I have long sought, and indeed something in which I had the least hope of success, although it has not stopped others.

 The arteries and the veins that descend in mammals have a very different origin from those that are called ‘epigastric’, which come from the bottom up towards the abdomen.
 Nevertheless, several of their branches are joined vein to vein, and artery to artery, towards the navel.

 This happens because the former spot is the last from which the parts of the seed run towards the heart, because they have a longer route to traverse to arrive there; and because having done exactly this, the blood –  as much in rising through the veins in mammals as in descending through the epigastrics – which comes from one part or another through the arteries which accompany them, drives out the parts of the seed which are between the two, until it has gradually pushed them all through the very tiny passages in the veins, and in this way the principal branches of the arteries find themselves joined to the opposite arteries, and those of the veins to veins.